-Ladies, this is the last blog post in our series exploring our true identity.
+Ladies, this is the last post for our series exploring our true identity.
 We’ve covered a lot of ground over the past 12 weeks!
-In this post we’ll talk about our being useable by God.
-To get there, we need to see ourselves the way God does:

-No matter how long it takes us to fully accept these truths, we need to get there.
+No matter how long it takes us to fully accept these truths, we MUST get there.
 Because God has important things for us to do.
-Only YOU can be the light for another person at just the moments God has planned for you.
-Only I can do the things He has in mind for me to do.
-What we view as chance encounters could be the very encounters God has ordained for us.
-Wow!
+Special assignments he has planned for us to do.
+So how do we position ourselves to be useable by God?

 But Am I Really Useable?

 But many Christian women walk around believing that they’re not good enough to represent Jesus.
 “I have to get my life together first,” they say.

 But this is faulty logic.
 We’ll never get our act completely together, because we’re human.
 With sinful natures.

 The more we choose to see ourselves as God does, the less we’ll get stalled by our human messiness.
 God is perfectly fine with using us while we’re “in process.”
 Maturing.
 Growing.
 Looking more like Jesus.